-- Acclaimed Flop: Critics and audiences liked it (and still do) pretty well, but it failed to repeat the financial success of Disney's previous stop motion feature and they haven't made another one since.
+- Acclaimed Flop: Critics and audiences liked it (and still do) pretty well, but it failed to repeat the financial success of Disney's previous stop motion feature and they wouldn't make another one until the release of Frankenweenie 16 years later (deals between them and Henry Selick repeatedly fell through, even after he directed the non-Disney Coraline to great acclaim).
 Peach is one of at least four movies to come from a Roald Dahl story to turn into an Acclaimed Flop, with Willy Wonka & the Chocolate Factory, Fantastic Mr. Fox and The BFG being the other three (the latter is another Disney project, but replaces Burton's role in the creation of the film with Steven Spielberg).

 - Acting for Two: In addition to playing Aunt Sponge, Miriam Margolyes also voices the Glowworm.

 - Actor-Shared Background: In the film, the Centipede mentions that he's from Brooklyn.
 His voice actor, Richard Dreyfuss, actually hails from that area.

 - Box Office Bomb: Budget, $38 million.
 Box office, $37.7 million.
 This would not be the last Roald Dahl film to underperform, and it wasn't the first.

 - Celebrity Voice Actor: Most notably Richard Dreyfuss as Centipede and Susan Sarandon as Ms. Spider.